Earth II: Plot

-Meanwhile, Lisa Karger (Hartley) doesn't want the bomb aboard, and is alarmed at Frank's intent to initiate a D&D on Earth II becoming a nuclear power.
+Meanwhile, Lisa Karger (Hartley) doesn't want the bomb aboard, and is alarmed at Frank's intent to initiate a D&D on Earth II maintaining its own nuclear weapons.
 When told that one way to dispose of the bomb is to fire it at the Sun, Lisa blows the hatch cover on the holding bay, waits for the Sun to come into the view, and launches the bomb at it.
 The Earth's gravitational pull is greater however, the bomb falls toward the Earth and will detonate over the Great Lakes region.
+Lisa's activity in the launch bay is noticed during the second D&D debate.

 Ilyana observes the operation on her husband– in an operating room with medical personnel standing on both the floor and ceiling– sadly, Anton abruptly dies immediately thereafter.

 The tug operator retrieves the warhead, but not before the warhead's casing has disintegrated in the Earth's atmosphere.
 The bomb is brought back and put into the same holding bay.
 Station rotation is slowed as much as possible while a crew works to permanently deactivate the bomb.
+They must deal with uncertainty about the circuitry, with a computer being used to rate probabilities as they proceed.

 The city is still rotating enough to bring the Sun into view through the opening and the temperature is rising, threatening to melt safeties and detonate the bomb.
 A pilot takes a tug out and puts its nose against one of the main struts of the city, then fires its engines to stop rotation altogether.
 With the Sun's light partly shining into the holding bay, the temperature is at a crucial level.
 The technicians find melted metal that makes it necessary to drill in order to remove some components.

-The disarming is completed, the rotation of the city is restarted.
-Frank Karger relents and is no longer intent to call for a D&D on Earth II's nuclear weapons status, and the bomb is properly launched toward the Sun for disposal.
+The disarming is completed; the rotation of the city is restarted.
+Frank Karger relents and is no longer intent to go ahead with the D&D on Earth II's nuclear weapons status, and the bomb is properly launched toward the Sun for disposal.